 i’ve been bitten by the “you dont spend enough money on this hobby, here’s a tangential hobby” bug. now i wanna make my own darkroom.

-all black and white film i develop using a process called Stand Developing, using a ridiculous chemical called Rodinal which was invented in the late 1800s. color film is developed either by Panda Lab in Queen Anne or by Taco Bell Labs in Capitol Hill.
+black and white is deved either normally using HC110, or Stand Dev in Rodinal in house by TimeGeist Photographic Systems. color film is developed either by Panda Lab in Queen Anne or by Taco Bell Labs in Capitol Hill.

 all film scanned on a V600 or a Nikon Coolscan (whatever liz has)